Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

 ## 6. Product Detection
-The most common question beginners ask is: "My machine says 50mA of current.
-How much Methane did I make?"
-The answer is: the machine doesn't know and the current only counts electrons.
-It doesn't know if those electrons made Methane, Carbon Monoxide, or just Hydrogen.
+The most common beinner's misconception is thinking that the we can tell what products we made from the current alone.
+But in truth, the machine doesn't know if those electrons made Methane, Carbon Monoxide, or just Hydrogen.
 To find the moles for your efficiency calculation, you need a separate detection method.
 To find the moles for the efficiency calculation, you must analyze both the gas coming out of the cell and the liquid electrolyte inside the cell.

 ### A. The Professional Standards
 If you read a paper in *Nature* or *Science*, they use separate instruments for each phase.

 **1. For Gas Products (e.g. $CO, CH_4, H_2, C_2H_4$):**
-*   **Instrument:** **Gas Chromatography (GC)**.
+*   **Instrument:** Gas Chromatography (GC).
 *   **How it works:** Use a syringe to take gas from the head space after running CA; then, inject the gas stream into a long column.
 Different gases move at different speeds, so the detector detects them at different time disinguising the gases.
 *   **Result:** Peaks showing how many micromoles of each gas were created.

 **2. For Liquid Products (e.g. Formate, Ethanol, Propanol):**
-*   **Instrument:** **Nuclear Magnetic Resonance (NMR)** or **High-Performance Liquid Chromatography (HPLC)**.
+*   **Instrument:** Nuclear Magnetic Resonance (NMR) or High-Performance Liquid Chromatography (HPLC).
 *   **How it works:** You take a small sample of your electrolyte water after the experiment.
     *   *NMR:* Uses magnetic fields to identify specific carbon-hydrogen bonds (e.g., distinguishing the $CH_3$ group in Ethanol from the $H-C$ bond in Formate).
     *   *HPLC:* Separates chemical compounds in the liquid based on how they stick to a filter column.